The objective of this page is to guide the execution of the Back Squat. It forms a checklist of points for the coach to monitor.

 - Torso straight and abdominals braced

-- Feet flat on floor and toes pointing slightly outwards
+- Feet flat on the floor and toes pointing slightly outwards

-- Athlete inhales and holds the breath while lowering the bar
+- The athlete inhales and holds their breath while lowering the bar

 - Knees bend and stay over the toes